-- .1 reference that the test was carried out in accordance with part 5 of the annex to the FTP Code (also see subparagraph .2 below); - .2 any deviations from the test method; - .3 name and address of the testing laboratory; - .4 date and identification number of the report; - .5 name and address of the sponsor; - .6 name and address of the manufacturer/supplier, if known; - .7 type of the material, i.e. surface finish, floor covering, primary deck covering, pipes, etc.; - .8 name and/or identification of the product tested; - .9 description of the sampling procedure, where relevant; - description of the product tested including density and/or mass per unit area, thickness and dimensions, colour, quantity and number of any coating, together with details of the construction of the product; - description of the specimen including density and/or mass per unit area, thickness and dimensions, colour, quantity and number of any coating, orientations tested and face subject to the test, and construction; - .12 date of sample arrival; - .13 details of specimen conditioning; - .14 date of test;
+- .1 reference that the test was carried out in accordance with part 5 of the annex to the 2010 FTP Code (also see subparagraph .2 below); - .2 any deviations from the test method; - .3 name and address of the testing laboratory;

-- .15 test results: - .1 duration of each test; - .2 derived fire characteristics as described in section 9; and - .3 observations recorded in accordance with subsection 8.4; - determination on whether the tested material meets the performance criteria in sections 3 and 4 of this part; and - a statement that the test has been conducted in accordance with the requirements of this part and if any deviations have been made to the prescribed procedures (including any special requirements of the Administration), a clear statement of the deviations.
+- .4 date and identification number of the report; - .5 name and address of the sponsor; - .6 name and address of the manufacturer/supplier, if known; - .7 type of the material, i.e. surface finish, floor covering, primary deck covering, pipes, etc.; - .8 name and/or identification of the product tested; - .9 description of the sampling procedure, where relevant; - .10 description of the product tested including density and/or mass per unit area, thickness and dimensions, colour, quantity and number of any coating, together with details of the construction of the product; - .11 description of the specimen including density and/or mass per unit area, thickness and dimensions, colour, quantity and number of any coating, orientations tested and face subject to the test, and construction; - .12 date of sample arrival; - .13 details of specimen conditioning; - .14 date of test: - .15 test results: - .1 duration of each test: - .2 derived fire characteristics as described in paragraph 9; and - .3 observations recorded in accordance with paragraph 8.4; and - .16 determination on whether the tested material meets the performance criteria in paragraphs 3 and 4 of this part.